yifan-guo/KimiWoNosete/README.md

 Choose Custom layers and select the yt-dlp-layer you just created.
 Click Add.

+# Instructions to create cookie
+Download Edit my cookie Chrome Extension
+Under Extension settings, enable in Incognito (and access URLs) Open youtube in Incognito and login
+Click on extension, download cookies as Netscape format (txt file) Upload .txt file to Lambda

 # To run locally
 To run your AWS Lambda function locally, you need to set up a local environment that mimics AWS Lambda's runtime, allowing you to execute the function as it would in the cloud.
 There are a few different approaches to running Lambda functions locally, and I'll walk you through some of the most common and recommended ones.